talipucar/DomainTranslation/README.md

                                # with pre-trained Image autoencoder in (I) to align two domains.
 III) python 2_eval.py          # Evaluations to test how aligned two domains are.
 ```

+If you want to use Python 3.7, please follow the steps described in [Important Note](#important-note).

 # Citing this repo
 If you use this work in your own studies, and work, please don't forget to cite the original source.